guap-ml/guap/README.md

  From algorithms outputs to business outcomes.
 </h3>
 <p align="center">
-guap is an open-source python package that helps data team to get an ML evaluation metrics everyone can agree on by converting your model output to business outcomes, a.k.a. profits.</p>
+guap is an open-source python package that helps the data team to get ML evaluation metrics everyone can agree on by converting your model output to business outcomes, a.k.a. profits.</p>

 <h3 align="center">
  🤖 🪄 📈